 Steering Clear of the Yellow Light Trap

 Have you ever heard of the Yellow Light Trap?
 How about the Lag Trap, or even the Left Turn Trap?
 If you haven’t, don’t worry.
-CDE Collision Centers (Hammond) knows that most drivers don’t know about it until it’s too late.
+Bob Morey's Auto Body knows that most drivers don’t know about it until it’s too late.

 What most drivers don’t know is that even while they’re making a left turn on a yellow light, it doesn't necessarily mean that the opposing cars also have a yellow light.
-In other words, many traffic lights in Hammond, IN are not correctly staggered and when you assume that the other drivers have a yellow light, their light may still green.
+In other words, many traffic lights in Bentonville, AR are not correctly staggered and when you assume that the other drivers have a yellow light, their light may still green.
 That’s when the drama starts!

 Don’t Trust ANY Traffic Light to Be Right!

 Some reports show that this problem stems from challenges in programming old traffic signal control software, while others prefer to lay the blame on the introduction of newer electronic traffic light equipment that leaves drivers not enough time to make a completed left.
 Others have even pointed fingers at traffic engineers or technicians who do not understand or fully believe that the Yellow Light Trap is a serious hazard for drivers.
 Some traffic websites will even state that it’s all the drivers’ fault!